LABFAMVenturesLLC/MnemonicTriage/README.md

 # MnemonicTriage

-Forensic triage tool for validating BIP-39 cryptocurrency mnemonic phrases.
-Wordlist + checksum validation only — no key derivation, no network access.
-Supports 9 languages and batch mode.
+A forensic triage tool for validating BIP-39 cryptocurrency mnemonic phrases against the official wordlist and checksum specification.

 ## Intended Use